 Be sure your inquiry form is actually embedded on an engaging landing page, and not just an external link to a form like this:

-While many schools still rely on the basic (and certainly not the most visually appealing!) form generated by their admissions software or SIS, it should be able to easily embed into a landing page on your school’s website, like Boston Trinity Academy does here:
+While many schools still rely on the basic (and certainly not the most visually appealing!) form generated by their Student Information System, this clunky user experience can deter prospects.
+Rather, it should be able to easily embed into a landing page on your school’s website for a streamlined, branded, user experience.

 Your inquiry form landing page should include: